Home » Type » Soups + Stews » PARSNIP & SPLIT PEA SOUP

 • Using an immersion blender (affiliate link), puree the soup until desired consistency.
 Alternatively, transfer the soup to a food processor or blender to puree (may take 2 – 3 batches to complete).

-No matter how you make it, this one DELICIOUS split pea soup!
+No matter how you make it, this is one DELICIOUS split pea soup!

 top down view of wooden ladle filled with healthy parsnip split pea soup.